My 8-year-old son's educational psychologist report revealed he had visual processing problems

 “It is no surprise that many visual processing problems co-exist in a child with learning difficulties.

 It is no surprise that many visual processing problems co-exist in a child with learning difficulties.
-Children with ADHD, Dyslexia, Dyspraxia and Autism often have undetected visual processing difficulties and in turn this can hinder learning by slowing down how quickly visual information is absorbed and understood.
-Parents with children with SEN (special education needs) can learn a lot by watching their child read, and help detect the warning signs of Visual Processing Difficulties such as:
+Children with ADHD, Dyslexia, Dyspraxia and Autism often have undetected visual processing difficulties, and in turn, this can hinder learning by slowing down how quickly visual information is absorbed and understood.
+Parents with children with SEN (special education needs) can learn a lot by watching their child read, and help detect the warning signs of Visual Processing Difficulties, such as:

-Tracking problems result in slow reading speed
+Tracking problems result in slow reading speed.

 What do we do, how do we help?